 "I gave my 10 foot snuggle hose to my sister so I got me a new one.
 I wish they had them in pink however.
 Like cuddling up to a puppy.
 Will never be without one."

 "Has almost completely stopped rainout for me.
 And I sleep in a REALLY cool bedroom.
 Around 62 deg.
 Lots cheaper than the heated hose."

 CPAP tubing and CPAP hose are interchangeable terms.
 CPAP hoses / tubing are used for two main purposes: to connect a CPAP or BiLevel machine or a humidifier to a mask, or to connect the machine to a humidifier.

 Machine to Mask Hose.
 Machine to mask hoses are the standard hose used with most therapy setups.
 The hose is connected to the air outlet of either the machine or humidifier and connects to the CPAP mask to deliver the airflow to the mask.
 There are three types of machine to mask hoses:

-Standard/Performance Hose.A Standard 6 foot hose come included with each CPAP machine purchase.
-The port connections on all CPAPs, humidifiers and masks are a standard size, so a standard CPAP hose will fit on all.
+Standard / Performance Hose:A long hose or tubing is included with each CPAP / BiLevel machine purchase.
+The connections on all CPAPs, humidifiers and masks are a standard size, so a standard CPAP hose will fit on all.
 Standard hoses are also available in 8 foot and 10 foot sizes.
 There are lighter hoses available that were designed to be more flexible and put less pull on the CPAP mask.

-Heated Hose.
-A heated CPAP hose contains copper coils embedded in or wrapped around it.
+Heated Hose: A heated CPAP hose contains copper coils embedded in or wrapped around the length of the hose.
 These coils conduct a constant temperature through the hose.
-Heated hoses can only be used with specific machines.
+The majority of heated hoses are specific to the machine.

 Are all CPAP hoses the same?